Mission and Purpose

 Overall, then, the mission and purpose of this site is that it is written primarily for health care professionals to help discover or re-discover the value of medical professionalism and promote the use of humanitarian concepts in patient care with the ultimate goals of improving patient care, reducing patient and provider dissatisfaction and elevating the value of this kind of patient-centered care in our society.

 My name is Gregory James Warth.
 MD, FACP.
 I was born in Canton, Ohio and attended Ohio University in Athens, Ohio graduating magna cum laude with a BS degree in Zoology and Pre-med and achieving the honors of Phi Beta Kappa and Phi Kappa Phi.
 I went on to The Ohio State University College of Medicine in Columbus, Ohio and received my MD degree cum laude in 1973.
 Residency was completed at Creighton University in Omaha, Nebraska, and I received board certification in Internal Medicine in 1976.
 I moved to Virginia Beach, Virginia in the same year and co-founded an internal medicine primary care and consulting practice.
 I became a member of the American College of Physicians and later became a Fellow in that organization.
 Honor society memberships include Phi Eta Sigma, Phi Beta Kappa and Phi Kappa Phi.
 I received Teacher of the Year Awards twice during the time that our hospital (Virginia Beach General Hospital) hosted a family practice residency here.
 I have been voted by my peers as one of the top internists in the Hampton Roads area.
+I have received national Top Doctor Awards and am listed in Continental Who's Who and International Who's Who.
 I am proud of all of those things, but I am mostly proud of having the ability and the opportunity to provide the best care to my patients that I could over the years.
 If I had to do it over again, I wouldn't hesitate.
 I can't think of another occupation that I would rather have entered than Internal Medicine.
 The interactions that I have had with patients and our struggles together to achieve health and/or palliation of symptoms have been fulfilling in ways that would have been impossible to achieve with any other profession.

 My experience includes 27 years in a tradition internal medical office and hospital practice followed by 6 years as a hospitalist.
-Recently I have had the wonderful opportunity to co-found a concierge internal medicine office and hospital practice in Virginia Beach.
+In 2009, I had the wonderful opportunity to co-found a concierge internal medicine office and hospital practice in Virginia Beach.

 I am hopeful that my sharing of some of these experiences will be helpful to others following the same path.
-I am further hopeful that renewing ourselves as medical professionals and as physicians who have the utmost concern for our patients first, above self-interests, will help restore our value to society over time in ways that we could never achieve on the legal or political front.
+I am further hopeful that renewing ourselves as medical professionals, who have the utmost concern for our patients first, will help restore our value to society over time in ways that we could never achieve on the legal or political front.

 Confidentiality will be maintained at all times on this site including any comments written by others that may be entered on the Blog page(s).
 All entries will be screened to be sure this policy is upheld before they are published.